-In FIPS-CC mode, the network interfaces by default do not allow administrative access, preventing you from using the web-based manager.
+The network interfaces do not allow administrative access by default in FIPS-CC mode, preventing you from using the web-based manager.
 You can re-enable use of the web-based manager using CLI commands on the console.
 This example enables HTTPS administrative access on the Internal interface to allow use of the web-based manager: